Find the complete gazetted holiday list 2026 with dates, days, and significance to plan your year efficiently.

-India’s gazetted holidays in 2025 reflect the nation’s unity in diversity, bringing together traditions, faiths, and historic milestones that shape daily life.
-From national celebrations like Republic Day and Independence Day to Diwali, Eid, and Christmas, these dates carry deep cultural and spiritual meaning for millions across India.
-Knowing the gazetted holidays for 2025 helps you plan work, travel, and family time while staying connected to the values and heritage each occasion represents.
+India’s gazetted holidays in 2026 reflect the nation’s unity in diversity, bringing together traditions, faiths, and historic milestones that shape daily life.
+From national observances like Republic Day and Independence Day to festive occasions such as Diwali, Eid, and Christmas, these dates hold profound cultural and spiritual significance for millions across India.
+Knowing the gazetted holidays for 2026 helps you plan work, travel, and family time while staying connected to the values and heritage each occasion represents.

 January |